josephbudd/okp/README.md

 ## About okp

 Back in the 90's, I used a cassette tape and a straight key to learn morse code.
 I sort of learned how to copy and also tried to teach myself how to key.
-I never keyed on air.
+Thank goodness, I never keyed on air.

 A few years ago I wrote my own Go WASM code to translate my keying using a browser and a USB key.
 That's when I realized that I was not keying morse code, I was keying a bunch of noise.